 How Does an Advertising Agency Work?

-After this, contracts are signed, and the real work begins.
-Depending on the type of agency and client, the scope of works (SOW) will vary greatly.
-But in a nutshell, the agency agrees to produce a certain amount of work for a set amount of money (be it a retainer, hourly, or other agreement) and the client agrees to pay the agency upon receipt of the work.
-That’s as basic as it gets, but it’s the most simple explanation.
+Contracts are then signed, and the real work begins.
+The scope of works (SOW) can vary greatly depending on the type of agency and the client, but the agency generally agrees to produce a certain amount of work for a set amount of money.
+That might be a retainer, an hourly fee, or another arrangement.
+The client agrees to pay the agency upon receipt of the work.

-The ad agency is there to solve problems for its clients.
-The client is there to present the agency with its problems, and when it needs solutions.
-The types of problems and solutions vary greatly depending on the client’s business and the ad agency’s area of expertise.
-How this is done is different from agency to agency, but the basic steps are more or less the same.
+The ad agency's role is to solve problems for its client.
+The types of problems and solutions can vary depending on the nature of the client’s business and the ad agency’s areas of expertise.

 The Process of Creating Advertising Campaigns

-- The account manager (and team) meets with the client to identify the problem that needs to be solved.
+- The account manager and team meet with the client to identify the problem that needs to be resolved.

 - The account manager writes a creative brief based on that problem.
-It will include competitive analysis, research, the assistance of the planner and/or creative director, and eventually, sign off from the client.
+It will include competitive analysis, research, the assistance of the planner and/or creative director, and, eventually, a sign-off from the client.

-- The account manager briefs the creative team and includes a timeline, budget, proposed media, and other factors.
+- The account manager briefs the creative team and establishes a timeline, budget, and proposed media.

-- The creative team works on the project for several days (or weeks if they’re lucky) and brings the first round of ideas to the creative director.
+- The creative team works on the project for several days or weeks and brings the first round of ideas to the creative director.

-- The creative director will cull the ideas that are not working, and direct the team to explore the good ideas.
+- The creative director will cull the ideas that aren't working and direct the team to explore better ideas.

-- The creative team will continue to work on the ideas but bring in the production department (if needed), account manager and other members of the agency to make sure the work is on track.
-If there are printed pieces, or a shoot is required, this is when the production department will begin estimates.
+- The creative team will continue to work on the ideas, bringing in assistance from the production department if necessary.
+The account manager and other members of the agency might be enlisted as well to make sure the work is on track.
+The production department will begin estimates if there are printed pieces involved, or if a shoot is required.

-- The client will go away and discuss the ideas, before giving feedback to the agency.
-It may result in a reworking of ideas (repeat steps 3 to 7) or a green light to move into the execution of the ideas.
-At this point, a budget and timeline will once again be approved.
+- The client will typically take some time to discuss the ideas before giving feedback to the agency.
+Feedback might result in a reworking of ideas, or a green light to move into the execution of workable ideas.
+A budget and timeline will once again be approved at this point.

-- The creative team works closely with the account team, media buying, production, and the creative director to produce the ads, whatever form they may take.
+- The creative team works closely with the account team, the media-buying team, production, and the creative director to produce the ads in whatever form has been agreed to.

 - The final ads are placed in front of the client for approval.
-Once the client approves, the ads are published, be it online, in print, outdoor, on the air, or any other media.
+The ads are published if the client approves, whether it's online, in print, outdoor, on the air, or in any other media.

-- The agency will monitor the success, and ROI, of the ads and give the feedback to the client.
+- The agency will monitor the success and the return on investment of the ads and give feedback to the client.

-- The client pays the agency.
-And then the whole process is repeated.
+- The client pays the agency and the whole process is repeated.

-Ad agencies will enter their best work into awards shows.
-Only the best shows will garner attention from clients worth having.
-They will also develop a website and other forms of self-promotion to get clients looking in the right direction.
+Agencies must get out there to win more business and to have clients coming to them for more work.
+They often enter their best work in awards shows.
+Only the best shows will garner attention from clients who are worth having.
+They'll also develop websites and other forms of self-promotion to get clients looking in their direction.